Me-MyselfAndI/RouteSeeker_Yeti/README.md

 --
 -------

-As of 21st of July, 2020, the current version:
+As of 24th of July, 2020, the current version:
  - Creates a path that avoids walls and uses an entered size of robot cell to successfully navigate on the field
- - Needs around 150,000 trials to reliably derive a strategy that scores 20 points in autonomous
+ - Needs around 200,000 trials to reliably derive a strategy that scores 20 points in autonomous
  - Has a graphic interface to enter allied robot's paths, but still does not take their paths into consideration
  - Has simplified physics that doesn't deny paths that may make the robot tip over
- - Has no translation into the robot code
+ - Outputs the strategy into a csv file that stores angles and distances that robot turns/travels from each cell to the next one.

 -------

 The description of the components of the project:

    Menu.py - a graphic interface to enter robot paths.

+   RobotPath.csv - sample output of the program

    /src:

    Cell.java - the field is broken into square sections called cells.
 Each cell is an instance of Cell class.